MobileSocialXD/ml-app-challenge/README.md

 ___

 **SCENARIO: Client ask for the accounts list ("listOfAccounts.json")**
-GIVEN the user is calling the service to retrieve the list of accounts
+GIVEN the client is calling the service to retrieve the list of accounts
-WHEN the user calls the service
+WHEN the client sends the request
 THEN the JSON response should contain a field named “total” that contains the sum of each account “balance”.
 ___